Film project or ad campaign? Rohit Sharma, Sourav Ganguly announces 'Mega Blockbuster' on September 4

 Taking to his official Instagram handle Rohit Sharma put up a post that he captioned, 'A debut of a kind.'
 Soon after, BCCI President Sourav Ganguly also put up a post of the same project, captioning it, The new Mega Blockbuster is releasing soon!

-Mega Blockbuster is the name of an upcoming project featuring comedy king Kapil Sharma Pushpa star Rashmika Mandanna, actors Trisha Krishnan and Karthi and its trailer is set to be released on September 4.
+Mega Blockbuster is the name of an upcoming project featuring Team India captain Rohit Sharma and BCCI President Sourav Ganguly and its trailer is set to be released on September 4.

 However, there was no official news regarding what exactly is the trailer all about.